iychoi/H-Syndicate/README.md

 Building
 --------

 Building from the source code is very simple.
-All source code is in Java and written with "NetBeans".
+Source code is written in Java and provides "NetBeans" project file and "Ant" scripts for building.
 If you are using NetBeans IDE, load the project and build through the IDE.
 Or, simple type "ant".

 ```
 $ ant